 Inter Security Manager Interaction

 When applications interact with each other, they check if the interaction is allowed by their policies as previously set by their security manager.
 In practice, a peer must present a certificate (chain) signed by its security manager public key.
 Meaning that with the basic features we created silos, you can only talk to applications managed by your own security manager.
 In practice applications managed by different security managers need to interact with each other as well.
-We provide 2 ways to do this: Delegation and Group equivalence.
+We provide 2 ways to do this: Delegation and Restricted User.

 Delegation